 North Battleford vitality in this respect is exemplified by our brand new Battlefords CO-OP Aquatic Centre, NationsWEST Field House, Dekker Centre for the Performing Arts, and the Northland Power Curling Centre.
 Check it out by clicking HERE.

 Jennifer Niesink Director of Planning and Development Phone: 306-445-1718 Fax: 306-445-0411

 One of the main recreational attractions in the City of North Battleford is the Credit Union CUplex, a large state of the art recreation complex that includes the Battlefords CO-OP Aquatic Centre, the Dekker Centre for the Performing Arts, Northland Power Curling Centre, and the NationsWEST Field House.
 The North Battleford Civic Centre is the home of the SJHL Battlefords North Stars and hosts annual community events.
-The City also boasts a wealth of cultural attractions, such as Allen Sapp and the Chapel Gallery.
+The City also boasts a wealth of cultural attractions, such as Allen Sapp - the Gonor Collection and the Chapel Gallery.
 Come and see for yourself!

 We also suggest to check out the following documents:

 All local government decisions are made at North Battleford City Hall, 1291 - 101st Street.
 City Hall is the home base of administration and the departments of Legislative Services, Finance, Human Resources, Utility Services, Infrastructure Services, Planning and Development, Leisure Services and the office of the City Manager.